CardSorting/DreamBeeSQL/handoff/strategy/normie-dev-methodology.md

-# Marie Kondo Methodology for Framework Development
+# NORMIE DEV Methodology for Framework Development

 ## The Philosophy

-We applied Marie Kondo's organizational principles to framework development, creating NOORMME as a "decluttered" development experience that sparks joy for developers.
+We applied organizational principles inspired by Marie Kondo to framework development, creating NOORMME as a "decluttered" development experience that sparks joy for developers.

 ## Core Principles